stripe/pg-schema-diff/README.md

 * Declarative schema migrations
 * The use of postgres native operations for zero-downtime migrations wherever possible:
   * Concurrent index builds
-  * Online index replacement
+  * Online index replacement: If some index is changed, the new version will be built before the old version is dropped, preventing a window where no index is backing queries
+  * Prioritized index builds: Building new indexes is always prioritized over deleting old indexes
-* A comprehensive set of features to ensure the safety of planned migrations:*
+* A comprehensive set of features to ensure the safety of planned migrations:
+  * Operators warned of dangerous operations.
+  * Migration plans are validated first against a temporary database exactly as they would be performed against the real database.
 # Install
 ## CLI
 ```bash